Longwood University: Cook-Cole College of Arts and Sciences

-The college is named for Dr. John Randall Cook '52 and Dr. Waverly Manson Cole, who endowed it in 2006.
+The college is named for John Randall Cook '52 and Waverly Manson Cole, who endowed it in 2006.

 College of Business and Economics

 Longwood's College of Business and Economics is accredited by Association to Advance Collegiate Schools of Business International.
-It was originally accredited in 1998 and has been reaffirmed twice.
+It was originally accredited in 1998.
 Students of the college earn a bachelor of science degree.

-The online MBA program ranked 78th nationally in 2015 and 62nd nationally in 2014 in U.S. News & World Report's rankings of best online MBA programs.
-The program, which offers concentrations in general business and real estate, was ranked 31st nationally in 2014 in GetEducated.com's biennial "Best Buy" rankings of AACSB-accredited online MBA programs.

 College of Education, Health, and Human Services

-Longwood's College of Education, Health, and Human Services houses teacher preparation faculty alongside social work, communication sciences and disorders, health, athletic training, and kinesiology programs.
+Longwood's College of Education, Health, and Human Services houses teacher preparation faculty alongside social work, communication sciences and disorders, health, physical education, therapeutic recreation, and kinesiology programs.
 The college also offers online speech language pathology courses to prepare students for graduate-level coursework.

 College of Graduate and Professional Studies

 Students of the College of Graduate and Professional Studies earn a master of science or master of education degree.
 A fully online Masters of Business Administration is also offered.

-Professional studies offers for-credit teacher licensure/recertification courses, Speech Language Pathology prerequisite courses (SLP Online), and courses for the educational leadership endorsement.
+Professional studies offer for-credit teacher licensure/recertification courses, Speech Language Pathology prerequisite courses (SLP Online), and courses for the educational leadership endorsement.
 A variety of non-credit classes are offered for teacher recertification including partnerships with the Virginia Holocaust Museum and the Virginia Museum of History & Culture.

 Cormier Honors College

 Founded in 1983 as the Arts & Sciences Honor Program, the Honors College was named for outgoing President Patricia P. Cormier in 2008.
-Cormier Scholars are an elite group of selected students who mostly live together in a learning-enriched environment and enjoy smaller classes, close interaction with faculty members, increased opportunities for independent undergraduate research and an emphasis on experiential learning outside the classroom.
+Cormier Scholars are a group of selected students who mostly live together in a learning-enriched environment and enjoy smaller classes, close interaction with faculty members, increased opportunities for independent undergraduate research and an emphasis on experiential learning outside the classroom.

-Tuition and fees

-In 2014, the Longwood Board of Visitors approved the smallest increase in tuition and fees of any Virginia public university in a decade, responding to the rising rate of student loan debt, which President W. Taylor Reveley IV called "unsustainable."
-In 2015, the Longwood Board of Visitors again approved a tuition and fee increase below 3 percent.
-Tuition and fees for the 2014-15 academic year was $11,580 for in-state students and $23,350 for out-of-state students.